-On behalf of our faculty sponsors, Professors Robert Kendrick and Niall Atkinson, it is our pleasure to announce the Western Mediterranean Culture Workshop schedule for the Fall quarter 2013.
-Most meetings will be held in Wieboldt 207 at the time indicated on the schedule.
+On behalf of our faculty sponsors, Professors Robert Kendrick and Niall Atkinson, it is our pleasure to announce the Western Mediterranean Culture Workshop schedule for the Spring quarter 2014.
+All meetings will be held in Wieboldt 207 at the time indicated on the schedule.

 We look forward to seeing you at our meetings!